Monthly Archives: June 2014

 Here is a video produced by Utah Trikes which shows and explains about moving the boom in and out and the resulting chain length/rear derailleur effect.

-Although I have never made the adjustment according to the instructions below it makes sense … that it would work fine and come out correctly.
+I have also made the adjustment according to the instructions below and found that it worked fine and came out correctly.

 With the rider properly seated on the trike seat (with his or her back and butt all the way back against the seat) place